Go ahead and dream. Test yourself with an excellent cooperative education.

 When you join the Wentworth community, you can enjoy the benefits of small class sizes (approximately 20 students) and individual attention from a dedicated teaching faculty with professional industry experience.
 There are more than 60 on-campus laboratories and studios, which are an integral component of all majors at Wentworth, creating a hands-on learning environment.
 Wentworth is also one of the more affordable full-time baccalaureate options in Boston.

 Wentworth offers one of the most comprehensive cooperative education (co-op) programs in the United States.
-For 40 years Wentworth has been opening career doors and helping students gain professional, paid work experience.
+For more than 40 years, Wentworth has been opening career doors and helping students gain professional, paid work experience.
 Co-op is an important feature of Wentworth’s career-focused education.
 Before graduation, all students are required to work for two semesters in a paid position directly related to their majors.
 Co-op provides valuable, practical experience, which serves students well in their search for employment after graduation.

 Colleges of the Fenway